Florida Birth Injury Attorneys

 We never charge a fee for a consultation on birth injuries or medical malpractice, and one of our skilled team members will give your case a thorough review.
 We will never mislead you with false expectations, but instead, we will provide you with an honest assessment of the strength of your case and what to expect, legally, moving forward.

-Give us a call today at 727-933-0015 to schedule a consultation to review your case for free.
+Give us a call today at 727-933-0015 to schedule a consultation.
 We suggest that you keep meticulous records of the events leading up to the birth injury.
 We recognize that it is almost always impossible to do so when you are terrified and worried in the immediate aftermath but suggest you write down everything you remember from the time you realize that there is a problem, as soon as possible.
 Note-taking will help keep the preserve your memories while they are fresh and could be invaluable if a medical malpractice suit does arise.

 We want you to know that we are sorry you found this page because if you did, it is most likely because you, or someone you loved, experienced the trauma of a new baby who suffered a birth injury.
 A time of joyful excitement was taken, and instead, the arrival of your baby was probably clouded with worry and fear.
 We will help you determine if you have a malpractice claim, and if so, we will do all the work.
 We know that you have enough on your plate caring for your little one, especially if their injury was one that did not resolve quickly.

 - Boating Accidents

 - Commercial Real Estate Lawyers in Florida